 - Solid-state air switch responsible for reading water levels

 - Dual processor and a float switch

-- The most important feature is the Wi-Fi update that ensures the sump pump is functioning correctly all the time
+- The most important feature is the Wi-Fi update that ensures that this product is functioning correctly all the time

 - The Monitoring apps works with Apple or Android devices

 - Local Links will keep updating the system even when the Wi-Fi router turns off

 One thing you should know is that this is a premium product but it seems too costly for the average person.
 However, after conducting much research, the price is definitely worth paying.
 Keep in mind this is a full system of two pumps, AC power, and backup batteries, and most importantly WI-Fi monitoring.
 The cast iron protection ensures a lifespan because it will not rust.